Local Interaction Autoregressive Model for High Dimension Time Series Data: Discussion and Conclusion

 We proposed the \emph{local interaction autoregressive} (\model{}) framework, a general principle for modeling high-dimensional matrix and tensor time series via short-range spatio-temporal dependence.
-In the matrix setting, the proposed \modelone{} serves as a bridge between traditional MAR (or banded MAT-ST) modeling and \model{} framework.
+In the matrix setting, the proposed \modelone{} serves as a bridge between traditional MAR/MAR-ST modeling and the \model{} framework.
 By restricting each entry’s evolution to a data-driven neighborhood, \model{} ensures parsimony and interpretability while maintaining predictive accuracy.

+A natural extension of the proposed neighborhood selector is to allow the selected neighborhoods to vary smoothly over space.
+In the current implementation, the BIC-based neighborhood selection is performed separately for each spatial location.
+This location-wise selection preserves local adaptivity, but it does not explicitly impose spatial coherence on the resulting neighborhood-size map.
+A simple practical remedy is to post-process the selected neighborhood-size map, for example by applying a local median filter or a local majority rule over a small spatial window.
+Such a step is straightforward to implement and may reduce isolated selections while retaining spatial heterogeneity.

+A more integrated approach is to incorporate spatial smoothness directly into the model-selection criterion.
+Let \(\mathcal E\) be the set of adjacent spatial pairs.
+One may consider a spatially regularized BIC criterion

+where \(\lambda\ge 0\) controls the degree of spatial smoothness.
+The first term retains the location-wise BIC fit, while the second term discourages abrupt changes of neighborhood sizes between adjacent locations.
+This formulation can preserve spatially varying local interactions while encouraging smoothly varying neighborhood patterns.
+Its implementation, however, requires solving a discrete spatial labeling problem and selecting the additional tuning parameter \(\lambda\).
+Ordered-label optimization methods or approximate graph-based algorithms may be useful for this purpose; we leave a detailed computational and theoretical study of this spatially regularized selection procedure to future work.